wpendl99/.github/profile/webServers/internet/internet.md

 ## Connections

 When one device what to talk to another it must have an IP address.
-For example, `128.187.16.184` for BYU's address.
-Usually a human user will know a symbolic name, called a domain name, instead of an IP Address.
-A DNS lookup will convert the domain name into an IP address.
-You can see this using the `dig` console utility.
+For example, `128.187.16.184` is BYU's address.
+Usually, human users prefer a symbolic name over an IP address.
+The symbolic name is called a domain name.
+Domain names are converted to IP address by doing a lookup in the Domain Name System (DNS).
+You can look up the IP address for any domain name using the `dig` console utility.

 ```sh
 ➜  dig byu.edu